Live from the Southern Command in sunny South Florida.

 Imagine the hell to pay if presidents or governors disregarded court decisions rather than assuming the judges acted properly.

-Imagine if a governor said to the legislature, screw you, you know, I don't like the way you did this.
+Imagine if a governor said to the legislature, screw you.

-I'm not signing it, I'm not even vetoing it.
+I'm not even vetoing it.

-Because I don't like the way that you did it.
+What you did here is not even valid because I don't like the way that you did it.

-Assuming that peer branches acted properly, unless and until it's proved otherwise, is the deference each branch of government owes to the others.
+Assuming that peer branches acted properly unless and until it's proved otherwise is the deference each branch of government owes to the others.

 Until there's proof that it didn't happen, you don't change anything.

-Now there's a there's a situation where the rules are different.
+Now, there's a situation where the rules are different.

 B, if the law is allowed to operate until a final judicial determination on his claim that the law is invalid, he will be irreparably harmed.

-That is, if if if this goes on and it will you know it's gonna get blown up, but you don't stop it, and this guy suffers irreparable harm in the process.
+That is, if this goes on and you know it's going to get blown up, but you don't stop it and this guy suffers irreparable harm in the process, then you're not entitled to have the judge issue a temporary restraining order.

 You get to sue like everybody else.

-So for the purposes here, look, it looks instead like what this judge did.
+So, for the purposes here, look, it looks instead like what this judge did.

-This This judge treated this circumstance as a standard situation.
+This judge treated this circumstance as a standard situation.

 That is, instead of assuming the legislature acted validly, she has assumed the legislature acted invalidly and has halted operation of the law for no better reason than somebody filed a lawsuit.